anyangusimonk/Arabella-Inc-Password-Policy-Enforcement/README.md

 The login screen returned "The referenced account is currently locked out and may not be logged on to", confirming the policy enforced at the client level.

 **On the Server:**
-Event ID 4740 appeared in the Security Event Log on ARABELLA-DC01 within seconds — "A user account was locked out" logged under Task Category: User Account Management, timestamped and attributed to the domain controller.
+Event ID 4740 appeared in the Security Event Log on ARABELLA-DC01, "A user account was locked out" logged under Task Category: User Account Management, timestamped and attributed to the domain controller.
 The domain had seen the lockout, recorded it, and was ready to be queried.

 **Resolution:**